jawebada/libmbb/docs/Tests.md

 	#include "mbb/test.h"

-A test case looks like this
+A test case looks like this:

 	char *test_YOUR_NAME()
 	{